chriscdn/promise-semaphore/README.md

 semaphore.count([key]);
 ```

-This synchronous function returns the current number of locks.
+This function is synchronous, and returns the current number of locks.

 ### `request` method